DiffProgramming/www/index.md

 <br/>

 <center> <h3> Code of Conduct </h3> </center>
 We are committed to providing a safe, harassment-free, and respectful environment for all participants, in accordance to <a href="https://nips.cc/public/CodeOfConduct">NeurIPS 2021 Code of Conduct</a>.
 We have formed a committee for diversity, inclusion and equity (DEI) that is responsible for ensuring that diversity is welcomed at all levels of this workshop, including the organizing committee, invited speakers, and attendees.
-Our DEI committee is chaired by William Moses, and further consists of Assefaw Gebremedhin and Maria Gorinova.
+Our DEI sub-committee is chaired by [William Moses](mailto:wmoses@mit.edu), and further consists of [Assefaw Gebremedhin](mailto:assefaw.gebremedhin@wsu.edu) and [Maria Gorinova](mailto:M.Gorinova@ed.ac.uk).

+If you have any feedback, suggestions, questions, or concerns, please reach out to the DEI sub-comittee (emails linked above), the [workshop organizer list](mailto:diffprogramming@mit.edu), or [NeurIPShotline@gmail.com](mailto:NeurIPShotline@gmail.com).
+More information on DEI for the whole of NeurIPS can be found at [https://neurips.cc/public/DiversityInclusion](https://neurips.cc/public/DiversityInclusion), with a NeurIPS-wide contact form available [here](https://neurips.cc/Help/Contact?select=Conduct).

 <br/>